 Also in the Ballpark area, Jagged Mountain Craft Brewery is known for its big and experimental beers: Five Years Strong celebrated the milestone for the brewery with a 15 percent alcohol by volume Belgian quintuple, and you'll typically find a nice selection of barrel-aged and sour beers on draft as well.
 For more great brewery options, check out the Denver Beer Trail.

 Described by founder Al Laws as a "whiskey church," Laws Whiskey House is a distillery on the south side of Denver that bottles no whiskey before its time – or about three years, minimum.
 The selection includes bourbon, rye, wheat and corn whiskeys, and the distillery offers a regular schedule of tours and tastings.

 Punch Bowl Social is a “high-energy bar and bowling complex with a modern dinner compliment” in south Denver.
-It has another location in Stapleton in a striking remodeled airport tower from the former Stapleton International Airport.

 In northeast Denver, Leopold Bros. distills a broad catalog of spirits ranging from gin to whiskey to absinthe.
 It's one of only a handful of distilleries to malt its grain in-house and sources a good deal of ingredients from Colorado farms.

 Where to Explore